KirioXX/employee-of-the-month-action/README.md

 # Employee of the month docker action

-Praise your best boy employee in your docs with a lovely gif every month.
+Praise your best boy or girl employee in your docs with a lovely gif every month.

 E.G.: